deevesh/Disaster_Response/README.md

 The project workspace contains a data set with real messages that were sent during disasters.
 I had to create a ML pipeline to categorize these events so that the messages could be sent to the appropriate disaster relief agency.

 In the current repository, we have 3 folders:
-1. App:  Flask Web App which will be taking the user message and classify them into 36 categories
+1. app:  Flask Web App which will be taking the user message and classify them into 36 categories
-2. Data: contains the 2 datasets and the ETL Pipeline (process_data.py) which loads the messages, cleans the data stores and stores it in a SQLite database.
+2. data: contains the 2 datasets and the ETL Pipeline (process_data.py) which loads the messages, cleans the data stores and stores it in a SQLite database.
-3. Models: contains the ML Pipeline (train_classifier.py) that loads the data from SQLite database, and build a text processing model using GridSearchCV in order to create a model, exporting it as a pickle file.
+3. models: contains the ML Pipeline (train_classifier.py) that loads the data from SQLite database, and build a text processing model using GridSearchCV in order to create a model, exporting it as a pickle file.

 ### Instructions: